madwire-media/sails-generate-forestay/README.md

 - defaultsTo on create template
 - index beforeRender callback
 - More Validations
+- Separate controller actions for Index/createView/createPost/updateView/updatePost/delete so that they can be run through policies.
 - Dynamic Actions (Buttons)
 - Modal actions
 - Pagination